polkadot-fellows/Evaluations/argument/dimartiro/0002-dimartiro-2026-07-retain-at-rank-I.md

 ## Argument

 During this reporting period, the majority of my time went into the JAM (Join-Accumulate Machine) implementation in Go at ChainSafe.
-Alongside that, I maintained a steady stream of upstream contributions across the Polkadot stack: networking (litep2p), the virtual machine (PolkaVM), the node and runtime (polkadot-sdk), the trie database, and the Fellowship runtimes.
+At the end of April I completed the Protocol Builders Program (PBP) in Lisbon — the in-person program that deepened my grounding in Polkadot's protocol internals — after which I took a few weeks of leave before returning to full-time contribution.
+Alongside the JAM work, I maintained a steady stream of upstream contributions across the Polkadot stack: networking (litep2p), the virtual machine (PolkaVM), the node and runtime (polkadot-sdk), the trie database, and the Fellowship runtimes.
 Below I present this work against the requirements and qualities the Manifesto sets out for Rank I (§6.2, "I Dan: Humble Member").

 Among the Rank I requirements, §6.2.1 of the Manifesto states: